VirusTotal/vt-graph-api/docs/sources/quickstart.rst

 .. note::

-  It is possible to specify the maximum number of nodes that we have returned by the expansion, setting **max_nodes_per_relationship** parameter.
+  It is possible to specify the maximum number of nodes returned by the expansion, setting **max_nodes_per_relationship** parameter.

 .. warning::